Conflicts, Assortative Matching, and the Evolution of Signaling Norms: The Model and Analysis

 Alternatively, we can think of $V(*,*)$ as the amount of offspring per parent that makes it to reproduction.
 Since high types are more fit than low types, high types will be more successful than low types in making it to adulthood thus explaining $V(H,L) > V(L,H)$, even if we expect high and low types to be born in equal proportion in a mixed parent situation.
 Additionally, we can think that the parents provide for their offspring in some capacity before they reach adulthood.
 It is likely that high type parents are better providers than low type parents which explains $V(H,H) > V(L, H)$, $V(H, H)>V(H, L)$, $V(H, L)>V(L, L)$, and $V(L,H) > V(L,L)$.
 In other words, one's reproductive rate is increasing both in one's type and in its matched partner's type.

 An analogous story can be told in a foraging relationship.
 Matched individuals share some, but not all of their foraged goods together.
 Here, high types are more successful than low types in procuring food.
 Since the amount of food is directly related to reproductive rate, Inequality (\ref{payoffrelation1}) follows.
-Here, high types produce only high type offspring and low types produce only low type offspring either asexually or otherwise.
+Here, high types produce only high type offspring and low types produce only low type offspring either asexually or otherwise.\footnote{Note that joint foraging is usually considered as a typical example of a game with a dilemma and yet Inequality (\ref{payoffrelation1}) does not reflect a dilemma situation.
+We want to emphasize that $H$ and $L$ are not strategies, but types of the individuals, and if we consider that different individuals are matched to play a game of dilemma, their equilibrium payoffs as functions of their types would match Inequality (\ref{payoffrelation1}).
+Suppose when two individuals are matched, they play a prisoner's dilemma type foraging game with two strategies: exerting a high effort or exerting a low effort.
+The low effort is the strictly dominant strategy in the game.
+Hence, both individuals in a pair always choose to exert the low effort and $V(x,y)$ is the equilibrium payoff of an $x$-type individual against a $y$-type individual when both exert the low effort, where $x\in\{H,L\}$.
+Assume that the $H$-type individual exerting the low effort is still more productive than the $L$-type individual does and the two individuals in a pair are not sharing food equally but according to their productivity.
+Then we would still have Inequality (\ref{payoffrelation1}).}

 In addition, we want to ensure that populations will not die out.
 Hence, we require $V(H,H)>1$.